The police can stop you at any time and ask you to take a breath test (‘breathalyse’ you) if:

 - you’ve been involved in a road traffic accident

-If you refuse to take a breath test, or fail to supply a sample of breath and don’t have a ‘reasonable excuse’, you can be arrested.
+If you refuse to take a breath test, or fail to supply a sample of breath and do not have a ‘reasonable excuse’, you can be arrested.
 A reasonable excuse could be a genuine physical or mental condition stopping you from giving a sample.

 The breath test gives a result straight away.
-If it shows you’re not over the drink drive limit, you must be allowed to go.
+If it shows you’re not over the drink drive limit, you may be allowed to go.

-If you fail the breath test, you’ll be taken to a police station and given 2 more breath tests.
-If they’re positive, you may be charged.
+If you fail the breath test, you’ll be taken to a police station and given a final breath test.
+If it’s positive, you will be charged.

-If you fail a breath test you can’t drive your car until you’re sober.
+If you fail a breath test you cannot drive your car until you’re sober.
 You can ask someone else to collect your car for you.